nukemberg/beyond-big-o/slides.md

 If it first you don't succeed...
 - Retries convert errors into latency
 - But not everything is retryable...
-- Consumes throughput
+- Consumes throughput, increases load
-- And can head-of-line block

 ---